toverainc/willow/README.md

 The Whisper Inference Server (open source release soon) will run CPU only but the performance on CPU is not comparable to heavily optimized implementations like [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 For an Alexa/Echo competitive voice interface we currently believe that our approach with CUDA or local Multinet (up to 400 commands) is the best approach.
 However, we also understand that isn't practical or preferred for many users.
 Between on device Multinet command recognition and further development on CPU-only Whisper implementations, ROCm, etc we will get there.
 That said, if you can make the audio streaming API work you can use any speech to text and text to speech implementation you want!

 ### TTS Output
-Given the capabilities of Whisper speech commands like "What is the weather in Sofia, Bulgaria?" are transcribed but need to match a command (like a Home Assistant intent) on the destination.
-Our inference server implementation has a text to speech engine and Home Assistant has a variety of options as well.
+Given the capabilities of Whisper speech commands like "What is the weather in Sofia, Bulgaria?" are transcribed but need to match a command (like a Home Assistant intent or openHAB Action Template Interpreter) on the destination.
+Our inference server implementation has a text to speech engine we will be utilizing.
 In the event the final response to a given command results in audio output we can play that via the speakers in the ESP BOX (not yet supported).

 ### Higher Quality Audio Output
 The ESP BOX supports bluetooth.
 In applications where higher quality audio is desired (music streaming, etc) we can support pairing to bluetooth speaker devices.
 Who knows?
 Eventually we may even design our own device with better internal speakers...